Moses Cleaveland: Founding of Cleveland

 At Buffalo, a delegation from the nearby Mohawk and Seneca tribes opposed the party's entrance into the Western Reserve, claiming it as their territory, but they waived their rights on the receipt of goods valued at $1,200.
 The expedition then coasted along the shore of Lake Erie and landed at the mouth of Conneaut Creek on July 4, 1796, which they named Port Independence.
 Nearby Native Americans were upset at the encroachment on their land, but they were appeased with gifts of beads and whiskey and allowed the surveys to proceed.

 General Cleaveland coasted along the shore with a surveying party and landed at the mouth of the Cuyahoga River on July 22, 1796.
 He ascended the bank and determined that the spot was a favorable site for a city, with the river on the west and Lake Erie on the north.
 He had it surveyed into town lots, and the employees named the place Cleaveland in his honor.
 There were four settlers the first year, and growth was slow initially, reaching only 150 inhabitants in 1820.
 Cleaveland went home to Connecticut after the 1796 expedition and never returned to Ohio or the city that bears his name.
 He died in Canterbury, Connecticut, where he is also buried, but a statue of him stands in the Cleveland Public Square.

 The settlement of "Cleaveland" eventually became known as "Cleveland".
 One theory is that Cleaveland's surveying party misspelled the name on their original map.
-More than likely though, the story goes back to the Cleveland Advertiser, a local paper in the early 1800s.
-They could not fit the words “Cleaveland Advertiser” on their masthead, so they dropped the extra “a” to make room and the name stuck.
+In the early 1800s a local newspaper, the Cleveland Advertiser, chose the "Cleveland" spelling, which was then adopted by a rival newspaper.
+A local legend claims that the words "Cleaveland Advertiser" would not fit on a front-page banner, so the printer removed the extra "a" to make room, and the spelling stuck.

+Moses Cleaveland Trees

+Moses Cleaveland is not only remembered through the city's name but through living monuments in the form of trees throughout the Greater Cleveland area.
+As part of the 150-year anniversary of Moses Cleaveland's party coming to the mouth of the Cuyahoga River, Arthur B. Williams of the Cleveland Museum of Natural History proposed that trees should be identified and labeled if they were alive when Moses Cleaveland came to the region where the city would be.
+In 1946, 242 trees from 23 different tree species were nominated to become an official Moses Cleaveland Tree.

+Each tree's age was verified, and the list of Moses Cleaveland Trees was reduced to 150 trees that were accessible to the public.
+Each tree was fashioned with a commemorative metal plaque that identified it as one of the Moses Cleaveland Trees.
+Since this project began in 1946, more trees have been designated as Moses Cleaveland Trees in part due to some of the first designated trees dying.
+There are around 270 Moses Cleaveland Trees as of 2024.